Favorite FoodieBook Friday!

 Reginald is likely the largest, slowest vampire ever created.
 Early in the book, he’s trying to catch his first meal and ends up getting hit with a cane by an elderly person, outrun by a child, outright laughed at, and knocked out.
 As he picks himself up off the ground he sees “… an ant … carrying the shell of a sunflower seed.
 It seemed to stop and look at him with disgust, then move on.”
 I can totally imagine it.

 I started by frying up some BACON.
 Anything with bacon on it is worth eating.
-I added a rainbow of Red onions, peppers, fresh spinach that I wilted in the pan with a tiny bit of baconny goodness left in it.
+I added a rainbow of red onions, peppers, fresh spinach that I wilted in a pan with a tiny bit of baconny goodness left in it.

 I chopped up some fresh pineapple, green olives and some leftover popcorn chicken, (fried chicken, get it?!?!) mozzarella and parmesan.

-I rolled out some pizza dough that I bought at Kroger, and very carefully pressed it into an oiled HOT CAST IRON PAN that I sprinkled some polenta in.
-(Because I didn’t have any semolina or corn meal.)
-I kept the skillet over heat until the crust started to bubble a little.
-Then I carefully spread some store bought pesto over the crust.
+I sprinkled some polenta/corn meal over the bottom of my cast iron pan to keep the pizza from sticking.
+I rolled out some pizza dough that I bought at Kroger, and very carefully pressed it into an oiled HOT CAST IRON PAN.
+I put the skillet over heat until the crust started to bubble a little.
+Then I carefully spread some of this store bought pesto over the crust.
 (I only burned myself once!)

 Then this happened, as usual, when I went to heat up the grill.
 (We have so many feral cats that we have a motion activated sprinkler to deter them from using our veggie garden as a litter box.
 I have to disarm it by first setting it off, then running up and covering the motion detector.
 Never fails, I get wet, like I mentioned last week.
-My apologies if the video below is sideways, it’s showing up weirdly in WordPress.) apparently the video won’t play at all so here’s the link to it on Twitter.
+UPDATE: (Apparently the video won’t play at all so here’s the link to it on Twitter.)

 Then I piled on all the toppings, starting with the fresh tomato, and put the pans on my preheated grill.
 I grilled them, with the lid closed, until the dough wasn’t squishy when poked with my finger.
 About 15 minutes at about 450 degrees.